arestivo/slides/markdown/javascript.md

 # Classes

-* The *class* keyword is just syntatic sugar for prototype-based classes.
+* The *class* keyword is just syntactic sugar for prototype-based classes.
 * Classes can only have method and getters/setters.

 ```javascript